s1l3nt78/s1l3nt78/README.md

 <h2 align="Middle"><strong>## 👋 Welcome ##</strong></h>

 ## I'm s1l3nt78,
  I have a few other monacures I go by in cyberspace but thats not super important 😄
   <br />
-  I'm a pentester, software developer, exploit coder, bug bounty hunter & occasional blackhat (to those who deserve)
+ I'm a pentester, software developer, exploit developer, bug bounty hunter & occasional blackhat (when the moment calls)

 ## 7he Dead Bunny Collective
-  My little group of some exceptional people that have taught me plenty and that I have had to honor to teach a few things to myself.
+ + My little group of some exceptional people that have taught me plenty and that I have had to honor to teach a few things to myself.

 <br /><br />